Connect with others who understand.

 • A variant that is known to cause HCM

 For people with HCM that’s genotype-positive — meaning they have a genetic mutation that may lead to disease — the American College of Cardiology recommends that all their first-degree relatives (e.g., parents, siblings, children) get screened to figure out who may be at risk for developing HCM.
 Family members of any age can undergo this type of screening.
-Screening frequency is usually guided by family history.
+First-degree relatives should also be offered genetic counseling and cardiac screening.

 Undiagnosed HCM is a possible cause of sudden cardiac death in young athletes.
 Therefore, if you have a family history of sudden cardiac death, or if your child experiences symptoms such as shortness of breath or dizziness while exercising, you should speak with your child’s doctor.
 They may recommend further assessment for adolescents who play competitive sports.
 The presence of symptoms also requires further clinical assessment.
 Genetic testing alone is not enough.